wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

     Add-RoleGroupMember -Identity "Organization Management" -Member AlexW
     ```

-1. Confirm the user has been added to the Organization Management group in Security & Compliance Center.
+1. Confirm the user has been added to the Organization Management group.
 Here is an example:

     ```PowerShell
     Get-RoleGroupMember -Identity "Organization Management"